 Ties (same matched length) are broken by giving a separator priority over a terminator of a sequence, or by choosing the innermost, or first in schema order.

-When unparsing a simple element with text representation, the length in the data stream is the length of the content regionWhen unparsing a simple element with binary representation, then for hexBinary the length is the number of bytes in the Infoset value padded to the XSD minLength facet value using dfdl:fillByte, and for the other types the length is the minimum number of bytes to represent the value and any sign.
+When unparsing a simple element with text representation, the length in the data stream is the length of the content region, padded to a minimum length if dfdl:textPadKind is ‘padChar’.
+For xs:string elements this length is the XSD minLength facet value, for the other types it is dfdl:textOutputMinLength property value.

+When unparsing a simple element with binary representation, then for hexBinary the length is the number of bytes in the Infoset value padded to the XSD minLength facet value using dfdl:fillByte, and for the other types the length is the minimum number of bytes to represent the value and any sign.

 When unparsing a complex element, the length is that of the ComplexContent region.